 -Certain authorized export transactions

-Since the categories are quite vague (perhaps intentionally so?), you shouldn’t find it too difficult to craft an exciting and legal itinerary.
-The only requirement is that you stick to your stated purpose and create a full-time schedule of your activities, as the U.S. Government has up to 5 years after your trip to request such documentation.
+Since the remaining categories are quite vague (perhaps intentionally so?), you shouldn’t find it too difficult to craft an exciting and legal itinerary.
+The only requirement is that you stick to your stated purpose and create a full-time schedule of your activities.
+The U.S. Government has up to 5 years after your trip to request such documentation—something the Trump administration emphasized in their November 2017 announcement.

-The penalty for illegally traveling to Cuba is $250,000 in fines and up to 10 years in prison, but you should be OK if you follow the above guidelines.
-Remember, it’s the U.S. government not the Cuban that is concerned with the embargo.
+The penalty for illegally traveling to Cuba is $250,000 in fines and up to 10 years in prison, but don't let that deter you from visiting Cuba.
+If you follow the above guidelines, you will be OK.
+If it helps put you at ease, remember that it's the U.S. government not the Cuban that is concerned with enforcing this embargo.

 How should I get to Cuba from the U.S.?